 The Eiteljorg Museum of American Indians and Western Arts, located in downtown Indianapolis, offers an opportunity to explore.
 The museum's mission is "to inspire an appreciation and understanding of the art, history, and cultures of the American West and indigenous peoples of North America."

 Moore's Pie Shop's homemade pies have been a long-time favorite for holidays and year-round.
 With such unique flavors, from gooseberry to the traditional pumpkin pie, you'll be sure to make Moore's pies part of your holiday and everyday table.
 If you're not a pie fan, check out their custom cakes and cupcakes selections.
 Brides-to-be might consider Moore's as a contender in their wedding celebration.

 Valparaiso Turkey Trot has been a holiday tradition in Valparaiso since 2003.
 People from Indiana, Michigan, and Illinois participate in this event.
 This event is sponsored by the Porter-Starke Services Foundation with proceeds going to mental health and wellness programs.
 The race consists of a 10K and 5K walk/run.

 Like a little football over the holiday weekend?
 Who doesn’t?
 The game will be held in West Lafayette but will be aired on ESPN2, so tune in!
 Whether you’re a Hoosier or a Boilermaker, be sure to check out the game and watch as two Indiana powerhouses face off.

-For a little something special and out of the way, visit Lighthouse Place Premium Outlets where you will be able to find the perfect gift for your loved ones (or yourself!).
-Coach, American Eagle, Book Warehouse, and Brooks Brothers are just a few retailers in this outlet mall located near beautiful Lake Michigan.
+For something unique and out of the way, visit Lighthouse Place Premium Outlets, where you can find the perfect gift for your loved ones (or yourself!).
+Coach, American Eagle, Book Warehouse, and Brooks Brothers are just a few retailers in this outlet mall near beautiful Lake Michigan.
 Come check out the Black Friday deals!